netscaler/cloud-native-getting-started/gcp/anthos/waf/PERSONA_DEVELOPER.md

               port:
                 number: 80

-  sh-5.1$ kubectl apply -f online-boutique-ingress.yaml
-  Error from server ([ingressmustusewaf-constraint] Ingress in namespace demoapp is missing at least one WAF resource.): error when creating "online-boutique/online-boutique-ingress.yaml": admission webhook "validation.gatekeeper.sh" denied the request: [ingressmustusewaf-constraint]
+  sh-5.1$ kubectl apply -f ingress.yaml -n demoapp Error from server ([ingressmustusewaf-constraint] Ingress in namespace demoapp is missing at least one WAF resource.): error when creating "online-boutique/online-boutique-ingress.yaml": admission webhook "validation.gatekeeper.sh" denied the request: [ingressmustusewaf-constraint]
   Ingress in namespace demoapp is missing at least one WAF resource.